AmarMaksumic/FIR-Filter-Design/README.md

 <br>

 Inside any of the ```fir_filter``` in the high-level diagram, we can see the operation of the non-pipelined FIR filter.
-This looks as expected, and it will be interseting to see the effects of this non-pipelined implementation in the timing analysis later
+This looks as expected, and it will be interesting to see the effects of this non-pipelined implementation in the timing analysis later

 ### Device Layout on FPGA